Find food that fits your pet’s needs

 Below is a simple guide of what healthy dog poo looks like vs. unhealthy based on colour.

-Brown: A healthy pup's bowel movements should be chocolate brown in colour.
+Brown: A healthy dog’s bowel movements should be chocolate brown in colour.

-Green: Green stool could indicate that your dog is eating grass, perhaps to soothe an upset stomach.
+Green: Green stool could indicate that your dog is eating grass.
+Eating grass is a normal behaviour for dogs but if they are eating more than usual they might be trying to soothe an upset stomach.

 Black or maroon: This could be a sign of bleeding in the stomach or the small intestines.